|Last Quarterly Update:||2/6/2017|

 Companies in this industry act as agents in the buying, leasing, and selling of commercial real estate.
 Major companies include CBRE Group, Colliers International, Cushman & Wakefield, Jones Lang LaSalle (JLL), and Newmark Grubb Knight Frank (all US-based), as well as Countrywide and Savills (both in the UK) and E-House China Holdings.

-Global commercial property sales, which drive demand for this industry, have been rising, and industry transaction volume is about $700 billion per year, according to JLL.
-The improving global outlook is leading real estate investors to look outside their home markets for opportunities across the spectrum of locations and sectors.
+Global commercial property investment volume, which drives demand for commercial real estate brokers, was about $650 billion in 2016, according to JLL.
+The near-term outlook is positive, leading real estate investors to look outside their home markets for opportunities across the spectrum of locations and sectors.

 Commercial real estate management is covered in a separate industry profile.
 Some companies offer both brokerage and management services.

 Demand, which is driven by the volume of commercial real estate transactions, is heavily influenced by real estate vacancy rates.
 The profitability of individual companies depends on efficient operations.
 Large companies have advantages in performing a range of services in multiple markets.
 Small companies can compete effectively by specializing in local markets.
-The US industry is fragmented; the 50 largest companies ...
+The US industry is concentrated: the 50 largest companies account for about half of industry revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options